solo-io/supergloo/docs/content/getting_started/_index.md

 ```shell
 meshctl demo istio-multicluster init
 ```

-This will spin up two Kubernetes clusters in Docker with Istio installed on each.
-Additionally, this will install Gloo Mesh on one of the clusters.
-Both clusters will be **registered** with Gloo Mesh under the names `mgmt-cluster` and `remote-cluster`, which will be used throughout the documentation.
-The BookInfo sample application will also be deployed on both of the clusters under the `bookinfo` namespace.
+The command will do the following:

+* Create two kind clusters: `mgmt-cluster` and `remote-cluster`
+* Install Gloo Mesh Community on the `mgmt-cluster`
+* Install Istio on both clusters
+* Register both clusters with Gloo Mesh
+* Deploy BookInfo sample application on both clusters under the `bookinfo` namespace

 ```shell
 Creating cluster mgmt-cluster with ingress port 32001